 The MSR Hubba Hubba range aims to strike that finest of balances between weight, comfort and durability.
 In other words, they’re neither the lightest, biggest, nor longest-lasting tents in this list, but you’re unlikely to find fault with the end result.

-A solo fully-loaded cycle tourer might go for the 3lb 4oz / 1.5kg, 2‑berth Hubba Hubba 2P, or the Bikepack edition of the same tent, which may also suit those bikepacking in pairs.
+A solo fully-loaded cycle tourer might go for the 3lb 4oz / 1.5kg, 2‑berth Hubba Hubba, which may also suit those bikepacking in pairs.
 This is my personal go-to tent for most scenarios.

-Couples with a full luggage setup will probably prefer the spacious 1.7kg, 3‑berth Hubba Hubba 3P.
+Couples with a full luggage setup will probably prefer the spacious 1.7kg, 3‑berth model.
 This is my and my wife’s preferred tent when we ride together.

-Ultralight solo bikepackers will likely go for the 1‑berth Hubba Hubba Bikepack with a minimum packed weight of 2lb 13oz / 0.93kg.
+Ultralight solo bikepackers will likely go for the 1‑berth Bikepack edition with a minimum packed weight of 2lb 13oz / 0.93kg.
 I took an older version of this tent down the US West Coast a few years back and wrote this review.

 There has in the past been a 4‑berth variant called the Papa Hubba, but it isn’t part of the current range.